Skip to content

 About this variety

 Siling haba is a mild to moderately hot finger pepper essential to Filipino cuisine, growing 5-7 inches long with a slender profile.
-Known for its bright green color and crisp texture, it's prized for adding gentle heat and fresh pepper flavor to soups and stews without overwhelming the dish.
+Known for its bright green colour and crisp texture, it's prized for adding gentle heat and fresh pepper flavour to soups and stews without overwhelming the dish.
 This versatile chili is harvested young and green, though it will ripen to red if left on the plant.

 History & lineage